Key Takeaways

 Fix Drainage Problems and Clean Your Gutters Now

-Boise's cottonwood trees drop massive amounts of fluff in late May and early June.
-That fluff clogs gutters fast, and clogged gutters hold standing water at the exact moment mosquito season begins.
-Clean your gutters before Memorial Day weekend.
-If you have cottonwoods nearby, plan to clean them again in mid-June.
+Boise's cottonwood trees are dropping fluff right now.
+That fluff clogs gutters fast, and clogged gutters hold standing water at the exact moment mosquito populations are taking off.
+Clean your gutters this weekend if you haven't already.
+If you have cottonwoods nearby, plan to clean them again at the end of June once the second wave finishes.

 Check these common drainage issues too: